glhuilli/neural_caissa/README.md

 The current `valuators` available are two: a baseline and a neural `valuator`.
 The baseline `valuator` is fairly simple, but works surprisingly ok.
 The current formula implemented is the following:

 ```
 value = SUM(piece in white)
         - SUM(piece in black)
         + 0.1 * (White pieces mobility score)
         - 0.1 * (Black pieces mobility score)
 ```

 The neural `valuator` is a scoring function trained using a deep learning.
-This function is built using a series of ConvNets, which are then mapped into a linear representation and evaluated using a `tanh` into [-1, +1], using Adam and MSE loss.
+This function is built using a series of ConvNets, which are then mapped into a linear representation and evaluated using a `tanh` into [-1, +1], using Adam as optimizer and MSE as the loss function, mini-batches of size 256, and 100 epochs to train.

-The data used to train this model is a large collection of games, where `X` is determined by a very simple and naive serialization strategy which is a Tensor of with 768 binary variables (= 12 x (8 x 8)).
+The data used to train this model is a large collection of games, where the features are determined by a very simple and naive serialization strategy: each state is represented as a Tensor of with 768 binary variables (= 12 x (8 x 8)).
 For each piece k (k \in [1, 12]), there's a 1 if piece k in position i else 0 (i \in [1, 64]).
 The target label is either +1 or -1 depending on whether the player that is moving in given state won the game or not.

+The data used to train this model was downloaded from [caissabase](http://caissabase.co.uk/).

 List of TODOs